timlg07/Mr-Turing/README.md

 You can also wrap the commands in code-blocks for better readability.

 - **Set Input** (`input`)
 Sets the input of a Turing machine.
-The given string will be written to the TMs tape when the TM is build.
+The given string will be written to the TMs tape when the TM is built.

 - **Set the blank symbol** (`blank`)
 Sets the blank symbol with which the initial empty tape will be filled.